 “In life, in death, in life beyond death, we are not alone.
 Thanks be to God.”

 We take comfort in these words from the United Church creed.
 And we take them to heart in that we do our best to accompany and support one another through the various stages of life’s journey.
 When a loved one dies, we look to find ways to honour the life of the one who has passed on.
 It is good to know in the midst of our grief that there are those who are willing to accompany and assist us in this important task.
-We are an Affirming Ministry of the United Church of Canada, and are explicitly supportive of LGBTQ relationships.
+We are an Affirming Ministry of the United Church of Canada, and encourage the participation of people of all ages, ethnicities, abilities, sexual orientations, sexual preferences, and economic circumstances.
 We honour your relationships as they are.

 As the Minister at Manor Road United Church, I am honoured to offer pastoral support as we work together to create a service that is respectful of the person who has died, as well as sensitive and meaningful to those who remain.

 We believe that God desires us to comfort those who grieve whether or not you, or the person who has died, is a member of the congregation or is a person of faith.
 If you are preparing in advance and you or a loved one needs pastoral care in the time before death; or if you or someone in your family would appreciate support following the funeral/celebration of life, please let me know.

 The location of the service is up to you.
 Generally, you can plan to hold your service at Manor Road United Church, at a Funeral Home or other venue, or at the graveside.
 Often a funeral/ celebration of life is held at the church or funeral home, and then following a catered lunch, a service of interment is held at the graveside/niche.
 If the death occurs in the winter and there is to be an interment, the graveside service is sometimes held in the spring.